 The point here is to make sure your workspace makes you feel good.

 If you cannot create a dedicated workspace, at least get organized.
-They say a clean desk leads to a clear mind and so remove anything distracting from your desk.
+They say a clean desk leads to a clear mind, so remove anything distracting from your desk.
 Organize any offline resources so they are within easy reach: Know where to find the information you may need; do not put undue pressure on yourself to memorize everything.
-Know when something falls outside of your skillset and know who to escalate to.
-Know when it is time to proactively ask for help.
+Know when something falls outside your skillset and who to escalate to.
+Know when it is time to ask for help proactively.